 How do we achieve world peace?

-The Netherlands had a temporary seat in the Security Council in 2018.
-The organ of the United Nations that is given the task of securing worldwide peace.
-But what type of actions can this institution sanction and how are the different countries that make up the council able to come together to form a unified decision?
+In 2018 the Netherlands had a temporary seat in the Security Council.
+The organ of the United Nations that is given the task of securing peace worldwide.
+But what type of sanctions can the institution use?
+How do the members of the council work together and make decisions?
+And which diplomatic considerations come into play in this international context?

 An international crises is on the verge of occurring due to the situation in Qirabia, a fictitious North-African country.
 The current president has refused to announce the results of recent elections, which has aroused a revolt with the supporters of the opposition party.
 Protests and violence have erupted within the country, people are fleeing their homes and allies of each party are demanding support for their cause with violent means.

-In SimSummit the students are the representatives of the countries that are currently a member of the Security Council.
+In SimSummit the students are the representatives of the countries that were members of the Security Council in 2018.
 They are called for a meeting to form a resolution that should restore the peace in Qirabia.
+The high-pressure setting of the program provides students with the opportunity to learn about the work of the institution and the complexities of international politics

-The Dutch UN-Security Council Taskforce coordinates the Dutch contribution to the Security Council.
-A member of this team will be present during the simulation in order to subsequently reflect upon the events that happend and the decisions that were made by the students.
-How is SimSummit comparable to an actual meeting in the council, which alliances play an important role and in which way is this institution able to guard worldwide peace and security?
+The Dutch UN-Security Council Taskforce coordinated the Dutch contribution to the Security Council.
+A former member of this team will be present during the simulation in order to subsequently reflect upon the events that happened and the decisions that were made by the students.
+How is SimSummit comparable to an actual meeting in the council?
+Which alliances play an important role?
+In which way is this institution able to guard worldwide peace and security?
+These and akin question will be discussed.

 |Price:||€12,50 per student|